-The Rural Area Formula Program provides capital, planning, and operating assistance to support public transportation in rural areas, defined as areas with fewer than 50,000 residents.
+This program provides capital, planning, and operating assistance to support public transportation in rural areas, defined as areas with fewer than 50,000 residents.
 Funding is based on a formula that uses land area, population, and transit service.
 This program remains largely unchanged with a few exceptions: